Credit: besthdwallpaper.com // Marvel Studios

 Leadership Lesson: There are no perfect people and absolutely no perfect teams.
 I talk about the corrosive nature of perfectionism here.
 Remember there are stages to team development (for more check out this article) and some teams return to storming a few times before they get to performing.

 15. Failure Is An Option - The Avengers (All Movies)

 I was going to list Infinity War as the Avengers fail, but then I realized that failure is woven throughout the fabric of the Avengers story.
-Stan Lee wanted to make relatable characters and failure is relatable.
-In every movie the Avengers are pitted against unimaginable odds and they often fail or their wins are not as complete as they would have planned.
+Stan Lee wanted to make relatable characters, and failure is relatable.
+In every movie the Avengers are pitted against unimaginable odds and they often either fail, or their wins are not as complete as they would have planned.

 16. Reassess Often - Black Widow & Captain America